wp-plugins/easy-testimonials/readme.txt

 = Easy Testimonials is a great plugin for: =
 * Adding a Random Testimonial to Your Sidebar
 * Adding a Random Testimonial to Your Page
+* Adding a Fading or Sliding Testimonial Widget to Your Wesbite
 * Outputting a List of Testimonials
 * Displaying an Image with a Testimonial
 * Custom Options Allow You to Link Your Testimonials to a Custom Page, Such As a Product Page